Skip to content

 The Funding Puzzle

 This is where things get really interesting.
-How you pay affects how much you pay:
+How you access funding can significantly affect your out-of-pocket expenses:

 Mobile Physio with HealthNextDoor

-Here’s where mobile physio starts to make financial sense:
+Here’s where mobile physio starts to make sense:

 Let me give you a practical example.
-Sarah, a 68-year-old recovering from hip replacement surgery, needs 8 physio sessions:
+Sarah, a 68-year-old recovering from hip replacement surgery, needed multiple physio sessions over several weeks.

 Medicare Rebates: Your Secret Weapon

 Here’s something many people don’t know: Medicare can significantly reduce your physio costs through Chronic Disease Management (CDM) plans.
-If you have a chronic condition (think arthritis, diabetes, heart disease, or chronic pain), you might be eligible for up to 5 subsidized physio sessions per year.
+If you have a chronic condition (think arthritis, diabetes, heart disease, or chronic pain), you might be eligible for subsidised physio sessions each year.

 How It Works

 First, you need a GP referral and a CDM plan.
 Your doctor assesses your condition and creates a care plan that includes physiotherapy.
-Once you have this, Medicare rebates about $56 per session, regardless of whether you see a clinic or mobile physiotherapist.
+Once you have this, Medicare provides rebates on your sessions, regardless of whether you see a clinic or mobile physiotherapist.

 The Gap Payment Reality

 As Dr. Amanda Collins, a GP who regularly refers patients for mobile physio, explains: “The Medicare rebate applies equally to clinic and mobile physiotherapy.
-For many of my elderly patients, that extra $20 for home visits is the difference between getting treatment and going without.
+For many of my elderly patients, the convenience of home visits makes the difference between getting treatment and going without.
 It’s actually cost-effective when you consider transport and mobility challenges.”

 The HealthNextDoor Advantage